It was a Robert Samuelson piece in the Washington Post, May 15th.

 Yeah, but that stopped working a long time ago.

-They would kick you out of your house out of your house and make you eat dog food.
+They would kick you out of your house of your house and make you eat dog food.

-Look at the reason Republicans have been getting the senior citizen vote for a long, long time.
+Republicans have been getting the senior citizen vote for a long, long time.

-And all those cliches stopped working back in the 90s.
+And all those clichés stopped working back in the 90s.

 Thanks much for the call.

-I think I've only seen it what three or four times.
+I think I've only seen it, what, three or four times.

-And here's Granny shouting and flailing away, no stop.
+And here's Granny shouting and flailing away, no, stop.

-And they actually do it there.
+And they actually do it.

 The dummy actually goes over the cliff.